with Solid-Sawn Wood Flanges

 Builders want products that make building floor and roof framing easier, faster and more profitable.
-International Beams Solid-Sawn Wood I-Joists do just that.
+Solid-Sawn Wood IB MAX-CORE I-JOISTS do just that.

-Building with International Beams (IB) I-Joists offer many benefits:
+Building with IB MAX-CORE I-JOISTS offer many benefits:

 Advantages over regular lumber

-IB I-Joists are light in weight, easy to handle, strong and span long distances (up to 52 ft.), making them more labor and material cost efficient than solid lumber.
-Manufactured under climate controlled conditions, IB I-Joists are also:
+IB MAX-CORE I-JOISTS are light in weight, easy to handle, strong and span long distances (up to 52 ft.), making them more labor and material cost efficient than solid lumber.
+Manufactured under climate controlled conditions, IB MAX-CORE I-JOISTS are also:

 • More uniform in strength, stiffer and straighter